 Need more assistance?
 MedSmarter is here to help.
-We offer USMLE Step 1 tutoring that helps you get a good score.
+We offer USMLE Step 1 tutoring that helps you increase your performance.
 Get one-on-one tutoring on our Suwanee campus, about 30 miles north of Atlanta, Georgia.

 MedSmarter also offers 1:1 Step 1 tutoring online via web conferencing.
 All of our tutors are board-certified licensed physicians.
 Purchase tutoring hours in blocks to help you prep for your exam.

 If you prefer a classroom setting, check out our Step 1 Prep Course.
-Let our instructors help you score high on the USMLE Step 1.
+Let our instructors help you perform higher on the USMLE Step 1.
 Learn in small class sizes in a clinical-like environment from doctors holding MDs and PhDs.

 Click the button below to learn more about Step 1 Test Prep in Suwanee, GA.